DavidSamuell/DavidSamuell.github.io/_portfolio/2022-05-15-WheelchairRampClassification.md

 ---

-On 25th April I took my Data Science Professional by Data Camp, after going through several skill assessments in Python, Statistics, SQL, and Machine Learning along with a coding challenge in data management and exploratory analysis using python I was given this case study as my final project in which I have 24 hours to complete it and present my findings in a video format.
+On 25th April I took my Data Science Professional Certification by Data Camp, after going through several skill assessments in Python, Statistics, SQL, and Machine Learning along with a coding challenge in data management and exploratory analysis using python I was given this case study as my final project in which I have 24 hours to complete it and present my findings in a video format.
 I've made some improvements after submitting the project, particularly in the hyperparameter tuning section.

 ## Problem Statement